- Sample interview questions

 - Rehearse and practice potential interview questions out loud

-- Schedule a mock interview with a career counselor
+- Schedule a practice interview with a career counselor

-- Do an online mock interview with InterviewStream
+- Do an online practice interview with InterviewStream

 During the Interview